stphivos/bg-kube/README.rst

 Future Improvements
 ===================
-* Capability to unapply database migrations on unsuccessful deployments
 * Checks to enforce database migrations are backwards compatible
 * Support for more cloud providers
 * Better test coverage